fieldtrip/website/workshop/toolkit2021.md

 Organizers: Robert Oostenveld and Jan-Mathijs Schoffelen.

-The toolkit course is aimed at PhD and postdoctoral researchers that already have some experience with EEG and/or MEG data acquisition (eithert a pilot or a full study) and that have a good understanding of their own experimental design.
+The toolkit course is aimed at PhD and postdoctoral researchers that already have some experience with EEG and/or MEG data acquisition (either a pilot or a full study) and that have a good understanding of their own experimental design.
 Furthermore, we expect that you know the basics of MATLAB and that you already have some experience with MEG/EEG preprocessing and analysis.
 We will teach you advanced data analysis methods and cover preprocessing, frequency analysis, source reconstruction, connectivity and various statistical methods.
 Furthermore, we will give attention to good practices for reproducible research, Open Data and Open Science.

 The toolkit will consist of a number of interactive online lectures, followed by Q&A sessions.
 Besides lectures we will have interactive hands-on sessions in which you will be tutored through the complete analysis of a MEG/EEG data set using the FieldTrip toolbox.
 There will be plenty of opportunity to interact and also ask questions about your research and data.
 On the final day you will have the opportunity to work on your own dataset under supervision of skilled tutors.